xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 </pre>

 <p align="justify">
-After we choose the <code>Android: Launch Application</code> from the dropdown menu, the application will automatically be installed inside the android emulator.
-Nevertheless, other installation options could be used such as using <code>adb</code> command or just drag and drop the APK into the emulator.
+After we choose the <code style="background-color: lightgrey; color:black;">Android: Launch Application</code> from the dropdown menu, the application will automatically be installed inside the android emulator.
+Nevertheless, other installation options could be used such as using <code style="background-color: lightgrey; color:black;">adb</code> command or just drag and drop the APK into the emulator.
 The following screen will be shown at the emulator while running the application through VSCode IDE in debug mode.
 </p>